2029 NGTL Greater Edmonton Area Service Offering

 Awarding Expansion Service:

-NGTL anticipates providing notice to allocated GSO requesters as soon as possible following the Offering Closing.
+NGTL anticipates providing notice to allocated ISO requesters by April 10, 2026 and allocated GSO requesters as soon as possible following the Offering Closing.
 The award of service pursuant to an allocated request will be subject to NGTL’s evaluation of facilities required for delivery of service, both customer specific and otherwise, and will require successful requesters to execute a PEA, a Service Agreement (if required) and a Schedule of Service for the awarded service.
-To the extent a prospective customer’s request for service requires new or modified customer specific facilities and/or further expansion facilities, as determined by NGTL in its sole discretion, NGTL reserves the right to retract the allocation of service prior to the issuance of a PEA, Service Agreement (if required) and Schedule of Service and return any deposits or financial assurances provided.
+To the extent a prospective customer’s request for service requires new or modified customer specific facilities and/or further expansion facilities, as determined by NGTL in its sole discretion, NGTL reserves the right to retract the allocation of service prior to the issuance of a PEA, Service Agreement (if required) and Schedule of Service and return any deposits or financial assurances provided, even if the allocation of service meets or exceeds the Requested Minimum Contract Demand.

 Upon receipt of the PEA, Service Agreement (if required) and Schedule of Service, successful requesters will have 5 Banking Days to return executed documents and to satisfy Financial Assurance requirements.
 The amount of Financial Assurance that NGTL may request from the successful requester will be: